Robert Earl: Entertainment media

-Television Series
+Television series

-Host of Robert Earl's Be My Guest television program
+Robert Earl's Be My Guest

-As Host of Robert Earl's Be My Guest, Earl travels the world exploring popular restaurants and dishes out his knowledge from decades in the dining industry.
+As host of Robert Earl's Be My Guest, Earl travels the world exploring popular restaurants and dishes out his knowledge from decades in the dining industry.
 The series premiered in September 2014 and airs weekly on the Cooking Channel.
 The show's success was celebrated with a primetime marathon in February 2015.

-Recurring Investor on the Food Fortunes television program
+Food Fortunes

-On the Food Fortunes television program, food visionaries pitch their products to a rotating panel of Investors, who are some of the biggest names in the food, online and retail industry.
-Earl is a recurring castmember during Season 1, as a member of the Panel of Investors.
+On the Food Fortunes television programme, food visionaries pitch their products to a rotating panel of investors, who are some of the biggest names in the food, online and retail industry.
+Earl was a recurring castmember during Season 1, as a member of the panel of investors.
 The series, which premiered on 9 March 2015, airs weekly on the Food Network.